-The Urban County continues to invest federal funds for the 2016 program year in projects and programs meeting the priority needs of the community.
-The priority needs include the need for rental affordable housing, homeless shelters and services, and public facility improvements.
-Because the need for homeless shelters and services has been a longstanding need for this county, the County of San Luis Obispo has been earmarking \$180,000 annually in General Fund Support (GFS) for homeless shelters and services addressing homeless needs and homeless prevention.
+The Urban County continues to invest federal funds for the 2017 program year in projects and programs meeting the priority needs of the community.
+The priority needs include the need for rental affordable housing, homeless shelters and services, job creation, and public facility improvements.
+Because the need for homeless shelters and services has been a longstanding need for this county, the County of San Luis Obispo has increase its \$180,000 annually to \$218,000 in General Fund Support (GFS) for homeless shelters and services addressing homelessness and homeless prevention.